fkirc/attranslate/README.md

 - The translation-cache enables selective corrections if you are not happy with automatically generated translations.
 - The translation-cache saves time and cost because it prevents redundant re-translations.

-The translation-cache consists of `attranslate-cache`-files.
+The translation-cache consists of `attranslate-cache-*`-files.
-To make it work, you should put your `attranslate-cache`-files under version control.
+To make it work, you should put your `attranslate-cache-*`-files under version control.